Accredited Employer Work Visa (AEWV )- Learn More

 • You must have a job offer from a New Zealand accredited employer

 • Your employer must offer you at least 30 of hours of work per week.
-They must also pay you at least NZD$29.66 an hour (current median wage rate) unless your occupation is on an exemption list.
+They must also pay you the market rate (note: from 10 March 2025, employers are no longer required to pay the median wage under the AEWV scheme)

-• You must meet the minimum skill requirements set by INZ, and also have the skills and experience your employer has specified
+• You must meet the minimum skill requirements set by INZ (currently 2 years), and also have the skills and experience your employer has specified

 • In some cases, you must meet the English language requirement